Mitch1215/Cybersecurity-Portfolio/Security-Notes/PortSwigger/Access-Control/IDOR.md

 ## LAB: Insecure Direct Object References (IDOR)

-**Vuln:** IDOR - sequential filenames in download requests allow access to other users' files
+**Vulnerability:** IDOR - sequential filenames in download requests allow access to other users' files

 **Steps:**
 - Use the live chat and download your transcript